 If you are having trouble sleeping or functioning in your everyday life, it is important to seek professional help.
 Talking to someone about what happened can also be helpful.

 If you have been injured in a car accident due to someone else’s negligence, you may be struggling with the physical and emotional pain of your injuries.
-Get the compensation you deserve by contacting our experienced car accident lawyers at Goldberg & Loren at 1-800-731-4878 or fill out the form for a free consultation.
+Get the compensation you deserve by contacting our experienced car accident lawyers at Goldberg & Loren at 1-800-731-4878 or filling out the form for a free consultation.

 Beck, J. G., & Coffey, S. F. (2007).
 Assessment and treatment of posttraumatic stress disorder after a motor vehicle collision: Empirical findings and clinical observations.
 Professional Psychology: Research and Practice, 38(6), 629–639. https://doi.org/10.1037/0735-7028.38.6.629